derjust/BigData/README.md

 ```

 ## Write Logic 2 - BigQuery
-Writing to BigQuery is also supported via SDK-boundled classes.
+Writing to BigQuery is also supported via SDK-bundled classes.
 The schema can be created as needed.
 For this example the table is always re-created when the pipeline is executed.

 ```java